frapa/graph-editor/README.md

 ## Dependencies

 You need to have pyglet and networkx installed in your system.
-I used the following versions:
+Try using the following versions:

 pyglet==1.5.26